-The order was cruel and unnecessary for any military object.
+This order was cruel and unnecessary for any military object.
 In fact it seems to have been dictated in a spirit of revenge for defeat rather than anything else.

-The order, however, was not unacceptable to General McClure, and filled with pleasure the traitorous breast of Wilcox, his friend and adviser.
-Some of the American officers saw the sacrifice of honour in such an act, and the retaliation which it would surely draw after it.
+The order, however, was not unacceptable to General McClure, while it filled with pleasure the traitorous breast of Wilcox, his friend and adviser.
+Some of the American officers saw the sacrifice of honor in such an act, and the retaliation which it would surely draw after it.

-Colonel Chapin of the American Army and General McClure had a violent quarrel over the order in the sutler's store of John McCarthy on Queen street, where McLellan's store now stands.
+Colonel Chapin of the American Army and General Mc-Clure had a violent quarrel over the order in the sutler's store of John McCarthy on Queen street, where McLellan's store now stands.
 Chapin opposed the burning of the town, but McClure was inexorable.
 Wilcox, who had his private grudges against the people who scorned his treason and practices, also urged on the burning of the town.
-This was on the 12th December.
-The next day was the 13th-a day of ill omen-for Newark; a heavy snow had fallen, and the weather was very cold.
-Word was sent round the town in the morning to order people to get out of their houses, with their effects, as the town would be burnt in the afternoon.
+This was on December 12.
+The next day was the 13th-a day of ill omen for Newark.
+A heavy snow had fallen, and the weather was very cold.
+Word was sent round the town in the morning ordering people to get out of their houses, with their effects, as the town would be burnt in the afternoon.